Overcoming Eating Disorders: How To Get Started

 Participate in nutrition education

-Many treatment plans involve nutrition counseling from a registered dietician.
+Many eating disorder treatment plans involve nutrition counseling from a registered dietician.
 Individuals may work with a dietician to plan meals, make grocery lists, focus on weight gain instead of weight loss, and develop a nutritious, well-rounded approach to eating.
 It can be important to work with a dietician trained in supporting people with eating disorders, as not all professionals may have this specialized knowledge.

-Treat physical complications of the eating disorder
+Treat any physical complications

 Disordered eating behaviors and a lack of nutrients and calories can result in serious physical health complications, such as the following: